 Normally, you cannot change your health plan during the plan year (January 1 through December 31).
 However, if you are covered by a managed care plan and move outside the plan's service area, you can change your health plan.

 You can choose the Comprehensive Major Medical Plan (CMM), the BCBSM Community Blue PPO plan, or another managed care plan which does provide services within your area.
 Review the Health Plan Coverage Comparison chart to find the plan that is right for you.
 Or, you can enter the zip code for the area where you will be moving into the Health Plan Navigator to see which plans are available to you.

 How to Make the Change

-If you move and you need to change your coverage, complete the Moving Out of a Managed Care Service Area form and send it to the HRRIS Benefits Transaction Team as instructed on the form.
+If you move and you need to change your coverage, complete the Moving Out of a Managed Care Service Area form and send it to SSC Benefits Transactions as instructed on the form.
 You need to do this within 30 days after the date you move.
 Your new coverage will become effective the first day of the month after your move.
 Your next opportunity to make a change will be the next Open Enrollment period.

 Dependent Out-of-Area Coverage for U-M Premier Care and GradCare Plans